Grasshoppers are ground-dwelling insects with the ability to jump long distances to evade threats.

-A large grasshopper can jump between 10 to 20 times its body length without the aid of its wings.
+A large grasshopper can jump between 10 and 20 times its body length without the aid of its wings.

-A grasshopper’s jump, assisted with its wings, can get up to eight miles per hour.
+A grasshopper’s jump, assisted with its wings, can reach a speed of up to eight miles per hour.

 Some species of grasshoppers have developed with excellent anti-predator defenses.
 The hooded leaf grasshopper (Phyllochoreia ramakrishnai) mimics the look and colors of certain leaves.
 Stick grasshoppers (Proscopiidae) mimic the look and color of wooden sticks.